Siggy0002/Project-1-Team-Finance/README.md

 4. In what region do people spend the most?
 5. Is there any correlation between customer income and purchase amount?

+****
+How to run code:

+To run the code open up the 'Project 1 code.ipynb' then run all cells.
+It will start with exploring the data by breaking down the various data types.
+Then it will go into each question and explore the specific data relating to the question.

+****

+Format:
+Data Exploration

+Question:
+    Hypothesis and what question is being answered

+    Code breaking down what data will be analyized

+    visulization of the data

+    Analysis

+This format repeats for each question

+All visulizations will be saved to the resource folder.

+****

+Resource Folder:
+Inside the resource folder is the data that is being analyzed along with all graphs and other visualizations that are made.
+There is also the starter code that the group used to start the analysis.

+Code by person:
+Inside this folder is the code that each person used broken down separately